quantify-os/quantify-core/docs/technical_notes/dataset_design/Quantify dataset - examples.md

 ### T1 experiment averaged with calibration points

-It is common for many experiment to require calibration data in order to interpret the results.
-Often, these calibration datapoints have different array shapes.
-E.g. it can be just two simple datapoints corresponding to the ground and excited states of our transmon.
+It is common for many experiments to require calibration data in order to interpret the results.
+Often, these calibration data points have different array shapes.
+E.g. it can be just two simple data points corresponding to the ground and excited states of our transmon.

-To accommodate this data in the dataset we make use of a secondary dimensions along which the variables and its coordinate will lie along.
+To accommodate this data in the dataset we make use of a secondary dimension along which the variables and its coordinate will lie along.

-Additionally, since the secondary variable and coordinate used for calibration can have arbitrary names and relate to other variable in more complex ways, we specify this relationship in the dataset attributes
+Additionally, since the secondary variable and coordinate used for calibration can have arbitrary names and relate to other variables in more complex ways, we specify this relationship in the dataset attributes
 (see {class}`~quantify_core.data.dataset_attrs.QDatasetIntraRelationship`).
 This information can be used later, for example, to run an appropriate analysis on this